vivianliang/progress-arc/README.md

 ## Handling of unexpected values

-For ng-arc directive:

 If "actual" or "expected" attributes are less than 0, not numbers, or not specified, they default to 0.
 If they are greater than 1, they default to 1.

-For ng-arc-dynamic directive:

-The user will get an alert for bad behavior.

-## Note

-ng-arc-dynamic is intended to replace ng-arc.
-They're only apart for now because the former is not well tested yet.